Roenbaeck/digit-bin-index/README.md

 A `DigitBinIndex` is a tree-based data structure that organizes a large collection of weighted items to enable highly efficient weighted random selection and removal.
 It is a specialized tool, purpose-built for scenarios with millions of items where probabilities are approximate and high performance is critical.

+This library provides state-of-the-art, high-performance solutions for both major types of noncentral hypergeometric distributions:
+*   **Sequential Sampling (Wallenius'):** Modeled by `select_and_remove`.
+*   **Simultaneous Sampling (Fisher's):** Modeled by `select_many_and_remove`.

 ### The Core Problem

 In many simulations, forecasts, or statistical models, one needs to manage a large, dynamic set of probabilities.
-A common task is to randomly select an item based on its weight (probability), remove it from the set, and repeat this process thousands of times.
-Doing this efficiently with millions of items is a non-trivial performance challenge.
+A common task is to randomly select items based on their weight, remove them, and repeat.
+Doing this efficiently with millions of items is a non-trivial performance challenge, especially when modeling complex behaviors like [Wallenius'](https://en.wikipedia.org/wiki/Wallenius%27_noncentral_hypergeometric_distribution) or [Fisher's](https://en.wikipedia.org/wiki/Fisher%27s_noncentral_hypergeometric_distribution) distributions, which are common in agent-based simulations like [mortality models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4060603/).

-The use case for which this was originally developed is to perform fast selections in a [Wallenius' noncentral hypergeometric distribution](https://en.wikipedia.org/wiki/Wallenius%27_noncentral_hypergeometric_distribution).
-This sequential sampling model is common in complex agent-based simulations, such as [mortality models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4060603/).

 ### How It Works